-These studies suggest that a clinically effective dose is around 15 ml (1 tbsp) of elderberry juice.
-Since my recipe dilutes the tart elderberries with sweeter fruits, I recommend dosing with 2 tbsp daily at the earliest onset of flu symptoms.
+These studies suggest that a clinically effective dose is around 15 ml (1 Tbsp) of elderberry juice.
+Since my recipe dilutes the tart elderberries with sweeter fruits, I recommend dosing with 2 Tbsp daily at the earliest onset of cold or flu symptoms.

 How to safely pick and prepare elderberries

 The trick about harvesting elderberries is that the plants are REALLY poisonous.
 The berries are also DEADLY poisonous if not properly prepared.
 So if you decide to partake in harvesting, preparing, and eating elderberries, make sure you know what you are doing.